experiencor/test-repo/README.md

 Download pretrained weights of full yolo: https://1drv.ms/u/s!ApLdDEW3ut5fbAMIhQAO1A26n2A

 These weights must be put in the root folder of the repository.
 They are the pre-trained weights for all the layers except the last layer and will be loaded during model creation.
 The last layer has different sizes for different numbers of classes and should be re-trained.
+Attempt to load these weights to the the full model will result in Keras complaining about about size difference.

 ### 3. Start the training process

 `python train.py -c config.json`

-By the end of this process, the code will write the weights of the best model to file best_weights.h5.
+By the end of this process, the code will write the weights of the best model to file best_weights.h5 (or whatever name specified in the setting "saved_weights_name" in the config.json file).
 The training process stops when the loss on the validation set is not improved in 3 consecutive epoches.

 ### 4. Perform detection using trained weights on an image by running
 `python predict.py -c config.json -w /path/to/best_weights.h5 -i /path/to/image`